In This Article Expand or collapse the "in this article" section Katharine Hepburn

 • Hepburn, Katharine.
 Me: Stories of My Life.
 New York: Random House, 1991.

 Hepburn’s official autobiography chronicles her friendships, professional associations, and work on both stage and screen, written in a lively and assertive voice.
 Hepburn is often sensitive to the public reception greeting her various films.
-The book as a whole presents the picture of a headstrong actor whose various reminiscences bring her legendary career to life.
+The book presents the picture of a headstrong actor whose various reminiscences bring her legendary career to life.

 back to top